 Knives – An Essential Tool for the Sea Angler

-Knives are essential in sea fishing, and in the vast majority of fishing trips an angler will use a knife at some point, either to cut and present a wide range of bait, or to fillet any fish which have been caught and are being retained to cook and eat.
+Knives are essential in sea fishing as they are widely used to cut and prepare bait and gut and fillet fish which are being retained to eat.
 However, there is a tendency for anglers to neglect the importance of knives, with anglers often purchasing a knife and then keeping it in the tackle box for years, completely oblivious to how blunt their knife has become.
-Furthermore, many newly purchased knives are surprisingly blunt and need to be sharpened prior to use.
-As this article will discuss, using a blunt or substandard knife does not just result in poorly filleted fish and substandard bait, but can also be dangerous.
+Furthermore, many newly purchased knives can be surprisingly blunt and may need to be sharpened prior to use.
+As this article will discuss, using a blunt knife does not just result in poorly filleted fish and substandard bait, but can also be dangerous.

 Related article: Legal Issues of Carrying Knives for Fishing

 Types of Knife

 The vast majority of sea anglers use a filleting knife.
 This is a knife with a long and thin blade, designed for slicing, making it ideal for preparing bait and filleting fish.
 Rapala, Mustad and WSB Tackle all making high quality filleting knives, but many anglers use knives designed for use by chefs and there is no need to buy a knife specifically designed for sea fishing.